-MIAMI: The Miami Dolphins launched their own regional TV “network” over the weekend.
-The Dolphins Television Network comprises 10 South Florida TV stations that agreed to carry the team-produced coverage.
-The multi-year agreement includes analysis programming in the way of “The Tony Sparano Show” and “Dolphins Weekly” on game day, plus four specials during the season.
-Pre-season coverage started Saturday with the Dolphins-Buccaneers match-up.
+The NFL's Miami Dolphins have launched The Dolphins Television Network, a regional radio and TV coverage partnership consisting of 10 South Florida TV stations that have agreed to carry the team-produced coverage.
+The multiyear agreement includes analysis programming in the way of "The Tony Sparano Show" and "Dolphins Weekly" on game day, plus four specials during the season.
+Preseason coverage has already started.

-Participating stations include WFOR-TV, the CBS O&O, and WBFS-TV, its MyNetwork sister station, both serving Miami and Fort Lauderdale; Four Points Media’s CW and LATV affils at WTVX-TV, its Azteca America station WWHB-CA, and WTCN-CA, its MyNetwork affil, in West Palm Beach.
+Participating stations include WFOR-TV, the CBS O&O and WBFS-TV, its MyNetwork sister station, both serving Miami and Fort Lauderdale; Four Points Media's CW and LATV affils at WTVX-TV, its Azteca America station WWHB-CA, and WTCN-CA, its MyNetwork affiliate, in West Palm Beach.
 WBBH-TV, an NBC owned by Waterman Broadcasting, and WZVN-TV, an ABC owned by Montclaire Communications but run by Waterman, will also carry the Dolphins Network in Fort Myers and Naples.
-Cox-owned ABC, WFTV-TV; sister WRDQ-TV, and low-power indie sister WAWA-LP will carry the sports net in the Orlando, Daytona and Melbourne markets.
+Cox-owned ABC, WFTV-TV; sister WRDQ-TV, and low-power indie sister WAWA-LP will carry the sports net in the Orlando, Daytona and Melbourne, FL, markets.

 Future US's leading brands bring the most important, up-to-date information right to your inbox

 Thank you for signing up to TV Tech.
 You will receive a verification email shortly.

 There was a problem.
 Please refresh the page and try again.